kferguson1/ReadMe-Generator/README.md

-    # **ReadMe-Generator**
+    # ReadMe-Generator

     ## **Description**

-    This will cut down on time spent making a read me.
-This time can be put toward the project!
+    This will shave time off of creating a read me.
+That time can be spent on the project!

     ---